henryRDlab/ElectricityTheftDetection/README.md

 This dataset contains the electricity consumption data of 42,372 electricity customers within 1,035 days (from Jan.
 1, 2014 to Oct.
 31, 2016).

-Metedata Information:

-Description 					Value
-Time window for electricity consumption 	2014/01/01 - 2016/10/31
-No. of the customers (total) 			42,372
-No. of normal electricity customers 		38,757
-No. of electricity thieves 			3,615

 Please cite our paper when you use this dataset.

 Zibin Zheng, Yatao Yang, Xiangdong Niu, Hong-Ning Dai, Yuren Zhou, "Wide and Deep Convolutional Neural Networks for Electricity-Theft Detection to Secure Smart Grids", IEEE Transactions on Industrial Informatics,vol. 14, no. 4, pp. 1606-1615, April 2018 Publication year: 2018